 I paid for an additional month when I knew I didn’t want to continue, and I reached out to their support team.
 They offered me a pro-rated refund—meaning, a refund for the counseling weeks I haven’t used yet.
 This was perfectly fine with me, and it was my fault in the first place that I paid for more time than what I wanted.
 So, the fact that they offered a pro-rated refund was great.

-I’ve heard similar positive reviews about BetterHelp customer support.
+I’ve heard similar positive BetterHelp reviews for customer support.

 If you want to skip to the chase without watching the video, I’ll say this: